microsoft/MixedRealityToolkit-Unity/Documentation/README_Interactable.md

 **IsGlobal**
 Focus is not required to detect input actions, default behavior is false.

-**Voice Commands**
+**Speech Commands**
-A voice command to trigger an OnClick event.
-This will also trigger a quick state change to drive any themes visuals.
+Select a Speech Command that has been setup in the MRTK Speech Commands Profile to trigger an OnClick event.
+This will also provide an automated Focus and Press state change to drive any theme feedback.

-Note: Make sure there is a unique voice command on each button.
-The voice recognizer is global (even if the interactable is not) and will not register the same voice command twice; in this case an error will be thrown.

-**Requires Gaze (Only available when the voice command field has a value)** The voice command requires the interactable to have focus to listen for the voice command.
-There are several ways to use voice commands to trigger an interactable, be careful not to have multiple objects with the same voice command or there will be conflicts.
-Using the MRTK voice recognition profile or online speech service are other ways to enable voice commands.
+**Requires Gaze (Only available when a speech command is selected)** The speech command requires the interactable to have focus to listen for the speech command.
+Unchecked, the spoken command will trigger the Interactables OnClick no matter what is in focus.
+Users should know which commands can be used globally, it is also a best practice for global speech commands to consist of multi-syllable words or up to a few words to avoid accidental triggers from common conversational words.

 **Public Properties**
 ClickCount - a read only value that tracks how many clicks have occured.